Royal Gramma 101: Care, Size, Diet & All | Updated 2026 |

 Royal Gramma: Breeding, Sexing, Reproduction

-The Royal Gramma is an egg-laying species.
-The breeding usually happens during the warmer months of the year.
-The female will lay her eggs on rocks or the substrate.
+The Royal Gramma is an egg-laying species that can be bred in captivity.
+Breeding usually happens during the warmer months or when the pair is ready.
+The female will lay her eggs on rocks or in caves within their territory.

 After she lays her eggs, the male will fertilize them.
-Once the eggs are fertilized, the female leaves the area, and the male guards the eggs.
+Once the eggs are fertilized, the female leaves the area, and the male guards the eggs aggressively.
+The male will fan the eggs with his fins to keep them oxygenated and remove any debris.

-They lay around 5 to 40 eggs in the nest.
+They lay between 20 to 100 eggs in the nest depending on the size and experience of the pair.
 The eggs will hatch in about 5 to 7 days.
-Once the fry is free-swimming, baby brine shrimp or crushed flake food can be fed.
+Once the fry are free-swimming, they can be fed baby brine shrimp or rotifers initially, then crushed flake food as they grow.

 Royal Gramma: Care

-The Royal Gramma is a small but hardy fish.
-They are easy to care for and make a great addition to any aquarium.
-They are very active fish, and they love to swim around.
+The Royal Gramma is a small but hardy marine fish.
+They are easy to care for and make a great addition to any saltwater aquarium.
+They are very active fish, and they love to swim around rockwork and caves.

 Royal Gramma Care